alitoast/Exam_IR/README.md

-# Web Crawler
+# Web Crawler -Informatin Retrieval Project

 ## Overview

-In this project aweb crawler is implemented for the UniTs **Information Retrieval** exam.
-The crawler will be built in Python, and will be able to:
+This project implements a **web crawler** in Python as part of the UniTs *Information Retrieval* exam.
+The crawler is designed to:

-* Visit a web page
+* Visit web pages
-* Download the page
+* Download HTML content
-* Parse the HTML and extract links
+* Parse and extract hyperlinks
+* Respect crawling ethics and site-specific rules

 ---

-## Best practices
+## Features & Best Practices

-**Fairness**:

-* Respect robots.txt (a file that tells bots what they’re allowed to crawl).

-* Don’t overload websites with too many requests too fast (called politeness).
+### Fairness

+* **robots.txt support**: The crawler checks `robots.txt` and follows the site’s crawling rules.
-* Add a delay between requests to the same site.
+* **Politeness policy**: Adds delays between requests to avoid overwhelming servers.

-**Robustness**:
+* **Domain-aware scheduling**: Limits the number of pages fetched per domain.

+### Robustness

-* Handle broken links, timeouts, or pages that don’t respond.
+* Handles broken links, timeouts, and HTTP errors.

-* Retry or skip gracefully without crashing.
+* Implements retries on failure, but avoids infinite loops.
+* Skips duplicate or near-duplicate content using hashing techniques.

 ---